doomvox/raku-study/notes/meeting_2022jun05.md

     3.  how can you resolve that contradiction?

         1.  try this: roast test uses temp files in current directory

+    4.

+3.  my intro to raku spiels need work: hyperoperators, junctions&#x2026;

-3.  recent weekly challenges that weren't number theory trivia for once
+4.  recent weekly challenges that weren't number theory trivia for once

     1. Task 1: Hexadecimal Words; Task 2: K-Directory Diff